 The final piece of your email ending is your signature.

-Because email signatures are so customizable, many people see them as a way to inject more personality into their email — using their favorite quotes, fun fonts, multiple text colors, and more embellishments.
-But when email signatures get too fancy, they can actually undermine your personal brand, professionalism, and the message you're trying to communicate to the recipient.
+Because email signatures are customizable, many people see them as a way to inject more personality into their email — using their favorite quotes, fun fonts, multiple text colors, etc. But when email signatures get too fancy, they can undermine your personal brand, professionalism, and the message you're trying to communicate to the recipient.
+Avoid fancy signatures.

 A great email signature keeps things simple.
 You should include: